sldimitrov/GamesWithPython/ConsoleGames/README.md

 * You think that you are good are guessing?
 You better really be!
 ➡ [Guess the number](https://github.com/sldimitrov/GamesWithPython/tree/main/ConsoleGames/GuessTheNumber )

 * Are you bored from all these exercises?
-Check this relaxed project:
+Check this:
 ➡ [Random Sentence Generator](https://github.com/sldimitrov/GamesWithPython/tree/main/ConsoleGames/RandomSentenceGenerator )

 * A game that doesn't even need a definition: